from typing import Tuple, Union

 placeholder="shuffle",

-"samples with 'shuffle' option or summarize the data set with "
+"instances with 'shuffle' or summarize the dataset with "

 ) # type: ignore